Bridge & Road Restrictions

 How Interpreter Services Operate

-There is one full-time coordinator who coordinates for all the interpreter requests and one half-time administrative assistant.
+There is one full-time coordinator who coordinates for all the interpreter requests and one full-time Spanish interpreter.
 Our goal is to provide excellent services to the courts and related agencies while managing our resources efficiently.

 Interpreters are on personal contract and called on an as-needed basis.
 Contract interpreters work in many other courts and are not available with less than 48 hours' notice.
 We send interpreters to superior, district and juvenile courts.
 We also provide interpreters for district probation, the Prosecutor's Office and the Department of Assigned Counsel (Public Defender's Office).
 The office acts as referral to other agencies.